-Here’s how forced pairing of phones works like in Person of Interest:
+Here’s how forced pairing of cell phones works like in Person of Interest:

-While it is possible to hack, clone, and even force pairing with real-world phones, the way this is done in Person of Interest is not realistic.
+While it is possible to hijack, clone, and even force pair with real-world phones, the way this is done in Person of Interest is not realistic.

 Real-world versions of this technology and these techniques work much more slowly and less reliably.